mmontossi/indexers/README.md

 end
 ```

-If you need to personalize the analysis, you have to added to the configuration:
+If you need to personalize the analysis, you have to add it to the configuration:

 ```ruby
 Indexes.configure do |config|